mui/toolpad/docs/data/toolpad/data-binding/binding-state.md

 <img src="/static/toolpad/docs/data-binding/bind-4.png" alt="Binding custom expression" width="1190" />

-All that's left is to click **Update binding** and you can observe how application behaves.
+All that's left is to click **Update binding** and you can observe how the application behaves.

 (In this example you can see TextField value bound to the value of Typography component).